hemanthmathengineer/hemanthkumar3461/README.md

-## Hey there, This is Hemanth.
-I am an aspiring SDET professional👋
+## Hey there!!!
+This is Hemanth. an aspiring SDET professional👋

-- 🔭 I’m currently working on software
+- 🔭 I’m currently working on softwares
 - 🌱 I’m currently learning development, testing and clouding
 - 👯 I’m looking to collaborate on cloud communities
-- 🤔 I’m looking for help with coding
+- 🤔 I’m looking for help with logic building
 - 💬 Ask me about cloud and programming
 - 📫 Reach me at my linkedin
 <br>